unitymakesus/ncecf/wp-content/plugins/the-events-calendar/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [5.2.1.1] 2020-11-19 =

+* Tweak - Update version of Freemius to the latest version 2.4.1 [TEC-3668]

+= [5.2.1] 2020-10-22 =

+* Tweak - Change Views v2 AJAX request method from GET to POST to avoid issues with too long URLs.
+[TEC-3283]
+* Tweak - Add the `tribe_events_views_v2_endpoint_method` filter to allow controlling the HTTP method Views should use to fetch their content from the back-end endpoint.
+[TEC-3283]
+* Tweak - Add the `tribe_events_views_v2_endpoint_url` filter to allow controlling the URL Views should use to fetch their content from the back-end endpoint.
+[TEC-3283]
+* Fix - Prevent Event Aggregator 15 minute Cron Schedule from being created when not required (props @jetxpert) [EA-317]
+* Fix - Add filter to toggle off the event templates hijack.
+[TEC-3521]
+* Fix - Correct url for current month iCal export link.
+[TEC-3575]
+* Fix - Avoid loading the same CSS file twice on the back-end.
+[TEC-3623]
+* Fix - Ensure ECP shortcode prev/next urls handle categories gracefully.
+[ECP-492]
+* Language - 3 new strings added, 200 updated, 0 fuzzied, and 0 obsoleted

+= [5.2.0] 2020-09-28 =

+* Fix - Fix the order of the List View when the PRO is set to show only the first instance of a Recurring Event.
+[ECP-467]
+* Fix - Fix a PHP error that would arise when during the translation, by the WPML plugin, of some strings.
+[TEC-3454, TEC-3578]
+* Fix - Fix a compatibility issue with the WPML plugin that would prevent some options from being translated correctly.
+[TEC-3454]
+* Fix - Generation and usage of translated strings that would cause issues with the WPML plugin.
+[TEC-3454]
+* Tweak - Use the `border-small` class for the today button, add new border button styles to customizer.
+[FBAR-143]
+* Tweak - Add missing CSS classes to the Event Categories label on the single event page.
+[TEC-3478]
+* Tweak - Adjust accordion trigger selector to allow multiple space-separated `data-js` attributes.
+[FBAR-125]
+* Tweak - Adjust spacing on header to prevent screen overflow.
+[FBAR-132]
+* Tweak - Adjust aria attributes and add loader text to make ajax loading more accessible.
+[FBAR-147]
+* Tweak - Add the `tribe_events_latest_past_view_display_template` filter to allow controlling the display of templates  in the context of the Latest Past Events View.
+[FBAR-148]
+* Tweak - Allow passing of additional data to the AJAX request by use of container data.
+[FBAR-162]
+* Language - 2 new strings added, 20 updated, 0 fuzzied, and 0 obsoleted

 = [5.1.6] 2020-08-24 =